 Surfshark is a great VPN that works in China.
 It offers 1700+ servers in 60+ countries and fast speeds.
 It also comes with the best protocols, military-grade encryption, a kill switch, leak protection, and more.
 Prices start at $2.49/month, and there’s no limit for the simultaneous connections.

 This second-best VPN for China is based in the British Virgin Islands.
 This country has no data retention laws and no ties with Chinese intelligence.

 While Surfshark used to lack for a stealth protocol or stealth proxy, now it has the capability to disguise VPN traffic by using OpenVPN with the XOR patch.
 What’s more, Camouflage and NoBorders modes allow unblocking YouTube, Google, and other censored websites.
 Surfshark is a good choice for torrenting, Kodi, and gaming.
 Even when compared to all VPNs on this list, Surfshark is great at unblocking Netflix and other streaming sites in China.

 For a deeper investigation of Surfshark VPN, read our Surfshark VPN review.

 - No anonymous payments

 VyprVPN is built for use in China.
-With 700+ company-owned servers in 60+ countries, this VPN delivers consistent speeds across a wide geography.
-VyprVPN also has solid security features – AES-256 encryption, a kill switch, leak protection – and an independently audited no-logs policy.
+With 700+ company-owned servers in 70+ countries, this VPN delivers consistent speeds across a wide geography.
+VyprVPN also has solid security features – AES-256 encryption, a kill switch, and leak protection.
+It also comes with an independently audited no-logs policy.